Sesame oil is a boon to humanity!

 Nourishes muscles & bones

-Supports comfortable joint movement
+Supports a comfortable joint movement

 Promotes sound sleep patterns